-Partners for After School Success (PASS) is currently accepting applications for part time positions to start in January 2023!
+Partners for After School Success (PASS) is currently accepting applications for summer positions to start in June 2023 and year-long positions to start in September 2023!

 PASS host sites include schools, private agencies, neighborhood centers, and youth resource centers in Madison and surrounding communities.